- Bachelor of Science (B.S.)

 Why Study Physics at Grand Valley?

-- Our active, enthusiastic, caring, and dedicated faculty are engaged in excellent teaching, scholarly activities, and service.
+- Our active, enthusiastic, caring, and dedicated faculty members are engaged in excellent teaching, scholarly activities, and service.

-- Our faculty actively pursue academic research projects with the students.
-Research interests of our faculty include acoustics, astronomy, atomic physics, condensed matter physics, physics education, gravitation, cosmology, nuclear physics, and medical physics.
+- Our faculty members actively pursue academic research projects with the students.
+Research interests of our faculty members include acoustics, astronomy, atomic physics, condensed matter physics, physics education, gravitation, cosmology, nuclear physics, and medical physics.

 - The AIP 2009 report cited physics department of GVSU as being one of the top four universities in Michigan in terms of number of graduates.